Iowa Republicans set 2024 caucus date

 Iowa GOP Chair Jeff Kaufmann criticized Iowa Democrats’ previous caucus proposals — which included conducting the presidential selection process mostly by mail — in his announcement on Saturday.

-“After our state legislature and governor took needed action earlier this year to preempt Iowa Democrats' plans to derail the Iowa Caucus by running a de facto primary election instead, we are also proud to affirm that Iowa will continue to honor our half-century-old promises to the other carveout states,” he said.
+“After our state legislature and governor took needed action earlier this year to preempt Iowa Democrats' plans to derail the Iowa Caucus by running a de facto primary election instead, we are also proud to affirm that Iowa will continue to honor our half-century-old promises to the other carveout states,” he said in a statement.
 "We remain committed to maintaining Iowa's cherished first-in-the-nation caucuses, and look forward to holding a historic caucus in the coming months and defeating Joe Biden come November 2024."

 People are also reading…

-Generally the one point of agreement between Iowa Democrats and Republicans, the caucus process has become fractious as Republicans have accused Democrats of threatening Iowa’s first-in-the-nation status with their mail-in caucus proposal.
+Generally a point of agreement between Iowa Democrats and Republicans, the caucus process has become fractious as Republicans have accused Democrats of threatening Iowa’s first-in-the-nation status with their mail-in caucus proposal.

 Republicans said that process would be considered a primary, and cause New Hampshire, the first primary state, to jump ahead of Iowa in the presidential selection process.
 Democrats argued that was premature, as their caucus process is not finalized.

-The DNC rules committee denied Iowa Democrats’ most recent plan in June, but Iowa Democratic Party Chair Rita Hart said at the time they would continue with “the most inclusive caucus process in our history.”
+The DNC rules committee denied Iowa Democrats’ plan in June, and they have not submitted a new delegate selection plan.
+Iowa Democratic Party Chair Rita Hart said in a statement Saturday the party did not have any input on the Republicans' choice of caucus date.

+“No matter what, Iowa Democrats are committed to moving forward with the most inclusive caucus process in Iowa's history.
+We’re committed to doing what's good for Democrats, what's good for Iowa, and what's good for democracy,” she said.

+Kaufmann said in a press conference Saturday party officials had notified each other in the past of when they planned to hold their caucus, but it has not been a joint decision.

 Iowa Republican lawmakers also moved to constrain Iowa Democrats during the legislative session this year.
 Republicans passed, and Republican Gov. Kim Reynolds signed, a law that requires parties to hold their caucuses in person if the purpose of the caucus is to select delegates for the presidential nomination.